What is the Book of Zechariah About?

 Zechariah by John MacArthur

-This sermon series will not only help you understand the book of Zechariah, but it will also fill your own vision with the glory and goodness of Jesus.
+This message series will not only help you understand the book of Zechariah, but it will also fill your own vision with the glory and goodness of Jesus.
 Pastor John MacArthur takes his time in these hour-long messages to help us understand and treasure the book of Zechariah.

 As you read through Zechariah, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 A place where sacrifices were made to worship God.
 An altar could be a pile of dirt or stones, or a raised platform of wood, marble, metal, or other materials.
 The bronze or brazen altar was used for burnt offerings in the tabernacle’s courtyard.
 It was a large box, eight feet square and four-and-a-half feet high, made of wood covered with bronze.
 A much larger altar replaced it when Solomon built the temple.
-The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the holy of holies.
+The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the Holy of Holies.
 Every day, both morning and evening, incense was burned here, symbolizing the prayers of the people.

 A powerful and aggressive nation, the most powerful Middle Eastern empire from the tenth century BC through most of the seventh century.
 Nineveh was the capital city.
 Assyria conquered Israel and took its inhabitants captive.